Frequently Asked Questions

 12. Is internet access included?

 Yes.
 Georgetown Law contracts with RCN for wireless internet service in the Gewirz Student Center.
-As of fall 2018, support will cease for all wall-mounted ethernet jacks.
+As of fall 2018, support has ceased for all wall-mounted ethernet jacks.
 Students should connect to the GT-Law network and file any support requests according to the information they receive during move-in.

 13. How do I file a Service Request for repairs in the building?